imperva/dsfkit/examples/poc/basic_deployment/README.md

 5. Creation of a new “Demo DB” - RDS MySQL
 6. Auto configuration of the RDS MySQL to enable native audit
 7. Onboard the DB to DSF Hub
-8. There is an option to create also a RDS MsSQL with audit configured and with synthetic data on it.
+8. There is an option to create also an RDS MsSQL with audit configured and with synthetic data on it.
 In order to do so, use the variable 'db_types_to_onboard' and specify which DBs to create and onboard.</br>
     For example, in order to create both 'RDS MySQL' and 'RDS MsSQL', run the following:
     ```bash
       terraform apply -auto-approve -var 'db_types_to_onboard=["RDS MySQL", "RDS MsSQL"]'